BIOL3272-5272/biostats2020/README.md

 Please see [this reference](https://github.com/academicpages/academicpages.github.io/blob/master/_pages/archive-layout-with-content.md) for a variety of common markup showing how the theme styles them.

+#### Adding anchors to headings within .md files (aka smartlinks)

+See here for how to do this: https://gist.github.com/rachelhyman/b1f109155c9dafffe618

 ---

 ## Helpful instructions for website setup